 In 1995, Conde moved to Nashville where he launched a career as road manager for acts that included country band Pirates of The Mississippi, blues rocker Sonny Landreth and alt-country heroes BR5-49.
 After 6 years of non-stop touring, he accepted a job as Pop Promotions Coordinator at Curb Records.
 Working closely with Vice President Claire Parr, Conde handled many of the label’s pop and dance acts as well as crossover successes Tim McGraw and LeAnn Rimes.
 When Parr formed The Navigator Company in 1999, Conde became the organization’s Director of Operations, handling Hot AC, AC and Top 40 radio promotions for the company, as well as overseeing live events, touring and special projects.

-Conde formed Formax in 2002 as a 360° consultancy with a major industry difference.
+Adam formed Formax in 2002 as a 360° consultancy with a major industry difference.
 “Formax became the culmination of everything I’d done in the business,” Conde says.
 “We became the ultimate liaison between artists, management, and every department at a record label.
 We budgeted, coordinated and supervised all travel and routing on the road.
-And as the business changed, our relationships with performers focused on the kind of career development that could take flight outside of the traditional record sales/radio airplay paradigm.”
+And as the business changed, our relationships with performers focused on the kind of career development that could take flight outside of the traditional recording, sales, streaming and tour paradigms.”

 In 2005, Conde got a call from George Thorogood & The Destroyers.
-“I’d been trying to stay off the road,” Adam remembers, “but George’s organization had gone through several tour managers.
-Thorogood had defined three decades of rock & roll for millions of fans, including me.
-He’s an iconic artist and live performer, and deserved to be handled with all due respect and fervor.
+“I’d been trying to stay off the road,” Adam recalls, “but George’s organization had gone through several tour managers.
+Thorogood had defined decades of rock & roll for millions of fans, including me.
+He’s an iconic artist and live performer and deserved to be handled with enthusiasm, efficiency and respect.
 He’s also a really good guy.
-I went out on a trial run and from the band to the crew, it all felt like family.
-I wanted to be a part of it.”
+I went out on a trial run and from the band to the crew, it felt like a family that I wanted to be a part of.”

-“I’ve been in the music business in one form or another for nearly three decades,” says Conde, “and over the last 15 years have seen virtually every aspect of it change.
-But what never changes, and never will, are artists with integrity who still deliver music that matters.
+“I’ve been in the entertainment business in one form or another for nearly three decades,” says Conde, “and over the last 20 years have seen virtually every facet of it change.
+But what stays the same, and always will, are artists with integrity who still deliver what matters.
 It’s never too late to keep growing a fanbase and finding new opportunities, and we see ourselves as the facilitators.
 Formax Entertainment delivers creative strategies for a changing game.”